linseyo/movie-unplugged/README.md

 Web application meant to share movie suggestions and help users maintain tabs on movies they've wanted to watch or just curious about.

 ### Technologies Used
--Ruby + Sinatra
+- Ruby + Sinatra
--Javascript - jQuery
+- Javascript - jQuery
--CSS & HTML
+- CSS & HTML

 ### Contributing
 Movie Unplugged uses The Movie Database API